PriscilaMonteiro/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure means that an inner function always has access to the vars and parameters of its outer function, even after the outer function has returned.
+In other words, it is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).

 2. Study the following code, then answer the questions below.

 ```js